Enrique Alba: Work

 Prof. Alba has published seven books on metaheuristics and bio-inspired techniques, more than 130 papers indexed in ISI impact journals, and more than 300 conference papers.
 He has raised funds and coordinated several Spanish national research projects like TRACER, OPLINK, M*, DIRICOM, roadME, moveON, 6city, HUMOVE, ECO-IOT.
 His work has achieved internationalization via his participation in bilateral projects with INRIA like PERFOM, MOID, Robust&Green, and European CELTIC projects like CARLINK, FP7 COADVISE, fiQare, and TAILOR.
 He holds active collaborations by joining publications and exchanges with more than 20 international universities and labs, and his research in Málaga is also innovating with industrial transferences to several companies including TARTEC S.A., OPTIMI, Arelance, NOVASOFT, ETRA I+D, Moviquity, VTT, Synergiums, EMERGYA, SECMOTIC, ACTECO, EUROSOTERRADOS, TORCAL, JUMA and others.
 Prof. Alba has also led the one-million lab 6sim for harnessing modern GPUs in the fields of AI and Simulation.

 Alba works in the program committee of leading conferences in several fields, including ACM GECCO, IEEE CEC, PPSN, EvoStar, IPDPS, as well as organizing international events frequently.
 He also has worked as a reviewer for the IEEE Transactions Journals on Evolutionary Computation, Education, and Parallel and Distributed Systems.
 Besides, he is an active reviewer for SMC, JPDC, PARCO, Journal of Heuristics, JMMA, EJOR, Computer Communications, MIT Evolutionary Computation, Software: Practice and Experience, and Information Sciences, to name a few.

-According to Google Scholar, as of 2024 he has an h-index of 69 and more than 22,000 citations to his work.
+According to Google Scholar, as of 2024 he has an h-index of 72 and more than 24,700 citations to his work.

-From September 2021 Prof. Alba is seconded to Brussels to work in the European Research Council (ERC) for managing funds for supporting computer science in Europe and around the world.
+From September 2021 to February 2026 Prof. Alba is seconded to Brussels to work in the European Research Council (ERC) for managing funds for supporting computer science in Europe and around the world.
+Now in a sabbatical at UCL (London) till September 2026.